 As the body grows older, these spinal discs shrink.
 In some cases, this shrinkage causes stiffness and discomfort because the vertebrae rub together.

-Although almost all people will experience some degeneration of the spinal discs as they age, not everyone has back pain.
-Persons with degenerated discs who also have pain not caused by another condition are thought to have degenerative disc disease.
+Although almost all people will experience some degeneration of their spinal discs as they age, not everyone will have back pain.
+People with degenerated discs, who also have pain not caused by another condition, are thought to have degenerative disc disease.

-Some people may be genetically predisposed to developing degenerative disc disease, and in rare instances, this condition may also occur as a result of trauma.
-However, in most cases degenerative disc disease is caused by wear and tear of the spinal discs through aging, daily activities and/or sports.
+Some people may be predisposed genetically to developing degenerative disc disease and, in rare instances, this condition may also occur because of trauma.
+However, in most cases, degenerative disc disease is caused by wear and tear of the spinal discs as a result of aging, strenuous daily activities and/or sports.

-Symptoms of DDD can vary, though most patients experience a low level of continuous back pain that may intensify over certain periods.
-This pain is usually caused by inflammation of the nerves surrounding the discs or when the annulus fibrosus, the outer rings of the spinal disc, wear down to the point that they can no longer absorb force or stress.
+Although most patients experience a low level of continuous, intensifying back pain over certain periods, symptoms of DDD can vary.
+This pain is usually caused by inflammation of the nerves which surround the discs or when the annulus fibrosus, the outer rings of the spinal disc, become so worn down, they can no longer absorb force or stress.
 Other symptoms include: